Reactions to the 2004 Madrid train bombings

 Reactions to the 2004 Madrid train bombings are the various responses and actions from the Spanish government, the Spanish population and from international leaders in the wake of the terrorist attacks that occurred on 11 March 2004.
 The bombings caused massive demonstrations in Spain, with 11.4 million demonstrators expressing solidarity for the victims and demanding answers about the attacks.
-Initial attribution to ETA by the Spanish gouvernent was soon followed by suspicions of al-Qaeda involvement.
+Initial attribution to ETA by the Spanish government was soon followed by suspicions of al-Qaeda involvement.
 The bombings had a global impact, with most world leaders condemning the attacks and expressing solidarity and support to Spain.
 Spain and other European countries subsequently took security measures and raised terror alerts.

 Social

 On 12 March 2004, Spaniards took to the streets protesting against the Madrid train bombings in a government-organized demonstration to condemn ETA, which at the time was being blamed for the attacks.
 Vigo, which has a population of 300,000 inhabitants, saw 400,000 demonstrators on its streets.
 The protests were peaceful, including members of the leading political parties marching together down Madrid's Paseo de Castellana in solidarity against terrorism.
 More than two million people convened on Madrid's streets screaming: "Not everyone is here, 191 are missing, we will never forget you."
 There were also people wondering "Who did it?" in reference to the "lack of information provided by the government."